 This course is a study of the basic principles, theories and mechanisms of heredity in the context of historical Mendelian approaches and modern molecular techniques.
 It will address transmission genetics, population genetics, quantitative genetics and molecular genetics.
 The course incorporates recent research in the presentation and analytical evaluation of course material with a focus on laboratory techniques and molecular mechanisms.
-BIOL 4042 Molecular Techniques must be taken simultaneously unless previously completed.
 Prerequisites: MATH 2063, eight hours of biology and eight hours of chemistry.
 Spring.